apocalyptech/animalwellsave/README.md

 ---------

 **v1.1.0** - *(unreleased)*
+ - Added explicit arguments to set various Quest State flags without having to manipulate those flags via the `--quest-state-*` arguments:
- - Added explicit arguments to defeat or respawn the game's bosses, so that direct manipulation of the Quest State flags is not necessary to do so.
+   - Added arguments to defeat or respawn the game's bosses.
 Specifically:
      - Chameleon
      - Bat
      - Ostriches
      - Eel/Bonefish
+   - Added `--house-open` and `--house-close` arguments to manage the state of the doors around the house.
+   - Added arguments to manage S. Medal and E. Medal insertion state.
  - Added `--solve-cranks` argument to solve most crank-related puzzles.
- - Added `--house-open` and `--house-close` arguments to manage the state of the doors around the house.
  - Added `--verbose` option to also show missing items (inventory, eggs, etc) on the info output, rather than just the things that *are* present.
  - Added `--debug` output to show data offsets within the savegame